pldiiw/talks/ipfs-distributed-web.md

 ---

-And what about human readibility?
+And what about human readability?

 ----